 Saturday, January 4, 2025

-My High School Senior Year
+My High School Senior Year 1963

 As soon as school started in September 1963, three senior football player friends called me to join them at one of their houses.
 They said they wanted me to run for senior class president because they liked me and felt I was a leader.
 The most likely winner was then a snobbish bookworm and I was a friend, a letterman athlete and they thought with jock support I could win.
 There were 350 in my class.
 I was good at sports but an introvert socially.
 I agreed but then just watched my buddies promote me to my classmates.
 I lost the election in a close race with me coming in second out of 4 candidates but learned there had been a malfunction in the voting machine.
 The next day my civics teacher encouraged me to request another vote.
 I got energized and involved, bringing the vote irregularity to an emergency student council meeting, and arguing persuasively, based on the teacher's support, for a revote, which was scheduled for the next day.
 That night at a local frozen custard high school hangout my long-time childhood friend and the candidate who finished third talked to me.
 He told me he would tell his supporters to vote for me since he would lose anyway.
 I agreed and won the election the next day.
 The lesson learned is that the game (whether politics or sports) is played away from the ball.

 A few weeks later I submitted my church talk in my very exacting English composition class.
-I got the paperback with a comment that it was very sincere and touching but had two grammatical errors so a grade of C. The teacher told me that he was preparing me for college and I needed to focus on grammar and punctuation now so it would be second nature in college.
+I got the paper back with a comment that it was very sincere and touching but had two grammatical errors so a grade of C. The teacher told me that he was preparing me for college and I needed to focus on grammar and punctuation now so it would be second nature in college.

 As the second semester came around, my parents asked me where I wanted to apply for college.
 They never told me I needed to go to college but it was just always assumed in our house we would all go to college as both my parents had and we had grown up near college campuses.
-My oldest brother was attending Indiana University and I applied there and nowhere else, never visiting before I enrolled.
+My oldest brother Steve was attending Indiana University and I applied there and nowhere else, never visiting before I enrolled.
 I looked up to him and was trying to follow in his footsteps- he was president of the IU student body, Phi Beta Kappa, and had been selected for a Rhodes Scholarship to study at Oxford University in England.
 Plus I enjoyed history a lot and in those days IU was the liberal arts university and Purdue, in my hometown which I wanted to leave, was the agricultural and engineering school in Indiana.

 No comments: